The two days started in eerily similar ways: taking a walk,

-Even the weather on those days was similar, though one boasted the bold blue skies of a waning summer and the other the cold crisp promise of the coming winter.
-Finishing the walk, grabbing some water, stretching our legs, heading back to the routine.
+the bold blue skies of a waning summer and the other the cold crisp promise of

 And then the curtain was torn.